civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_permission_check.md

 ## Summary

-This hook is called to allow to dynamically alter permissions based on conditions or external criteria.
-See [https://issues.civicrm.org/jira/browse/CRM-19256](https://issues.civicrm.org/jira/browse/CRM-19256) for some use cases.
+This hook is called to dynamically alter permissions based on conditions or external criteria.

+## Notes

+See
+[https://issues.civicrm.org/jira/browse/CRM-19256](https://issues.civicrm.org/jira/browse/CRM-19256)
+for some use cases.